COP4331-Group20-Sum2021/ContactManager/LAMPAPI/API-README.md

     "searchterm": "string"
 }
 ```
- - `userid` is the id asociated with the currently logged in user
+- `userid` should be the id asociated with the currently logged in user
- - `searchterm` is the term to search by
+- `searchterm` should be the term to search by

 The search willl be conducted on a wild card basis.
 Any contact for the provided user id that has the value of `searchterm` anywhere in the asociated first or last name fields will be treated as a match.
 To retrieve all contacts asociated with `userid`, provie `""` as the value of `searchterm`.